AlexBelin/Constructor-Minecraft-like/README.md

 5) Right Click an item to delete it.
 6) Middle click a bloc to rotate it on its Z axis with 90deg steps.

-Use arrow keys to turn around the scene
+Use arrow keys to turn around the scene.

-Use 'a' / 'z' keys to pan the scene left and right
+Use 'a' / 'z' keys to pan the scene left and right.

-Use '-' / '+' keys, to zoom in and out
+Use '-' / '+' keys, to zoom in and out.

 ![alt text](https://github.com/AlexBelin/Constructor-Minecraft-like/blob/master/demos.jpg?raw=true)
 ![alt text](https://github.com/AlexBelin/Constructor-Minecraft-like/blob/master/screen01.jpg?raw=true)